-Whether or not you smoke is a key risk factor when you buy life insurance.
-But you should be careful about categorising yourself as a non smoker if you have simply given up during your pregnancy as you must normally have resisted all nicotine products, including patches, for more than 12 months to qualify.
+You should be careful about categorising yourself as a non-smoker if you have simply given up during your pregnancy as you must normally have resisted all nicotine products, including patches, for more than 12 months to qualify.

 And don’t forget that e-cigarettes count as cigarettes even though they do not contain tobacco as the long term health benefits are as yet unclear.

 Always compare premiums for life insurance as they can vary considerably from one firm to another.
-Remember also to check the terms and conditions.
-You might, for example, find that some insurers will not include waiver of premium if you are pregnant.
+Always check the terms and conditions, you might, for example, find that some insurers will not include waiver of premium if you are pregnant.